lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-4/README.md

 ![Refactor 4](images/RPS_420.png)

-Maybe up to this point, enumerations were a new concept and you were sure how you could use them.
-Copilot has suggested that and given you a good example of how to use them.
+Maybe enumerations are a new concept and you are sure how you could use them, but now Copilot has suggested using them and given you a good example of how to use them.

+![Refactor 5](images/RPS_430.png)

 You can accept this suggestion by clicking on the Preview and then accepting the changes.

-![Refactor 5](images/RPS_430.png)
+Run the program to make sure it still works now.

 ---